As someone pitching their startup 24/7, I’m often asked: What is Superbook?

 - Global URI driven namespacing.

-A Superbook can easily go fullscreen with a click of a button and the content scales like it was printed on spandex as opposed to traditional formats where it is either fixed or fluid in nature.
-It is iPad first, offline-first and is supported on all modern browsers, operating systems and devices.
+A Superbook can easily go fullscreen with a click of a button and the content scales as if it was printed on rubbery spandex as opposed to a traditional file where it is either a fixed layout or a fluid one.
+Superbooks are also iPad first and supported on all major browsers, operating systems and devices.

 Written by: Marvin Danig, CEO of Bubblin Superbooks.
 Follow me here on Twitter!

 P.S.: It is likely that some of you read this blog on your desktop.
-That’s okay, but if you want to read a Superbook I highly recommend the iPad.
-And this for some good reasons. ⛷️
+That’s a bit outdated.
+Try flipping a Superbook on the iPad.
+Be bad to the bone! ⛷️